 Dr. Amiya Prasad Talks About the Importance of “Super Specialization” in Cosmetic Eyelid Surgery

 ”Many plastic surgeons can do good eyelid surgery, but very few can do exceptional eyelid surgery.” – Dr. Amiya Prasad

 Your Next Step

-Take the next step to improve your upper eyelids and contact our offices to set up an meeting with Dr. Amiya Prasad.
-Our staff will be happy to assist you with hotel accommodations and travel arrangements in New York City or Garden City, New York if needed.
+Take the next step to improve your upper and/or lower eyelids and contact our offices to set up a meeting with Dr. Amiya Prasad.
+Our staff will be happy to assist you with hotel accommodations and travel arrangements in Manhattan, New York City or Garden City, Long Island if needed.
 Please note, that we have several members of our staff who are fluent in Spanish should this be desired.